orbitalquark/textadept/docs/api.md

 - *all*:  Whether or not to select all occurrences of the current word.
 The default value is `false`.

-<a id="textadept.editing.show_documentation"></a>
-#### `textadept.editing.show_documentation`([*pos*[, *ignore_case*]])

-Displays a call tip with documentation for the symbol under or directly behind position *pos* or the caret position.
-Documentation is read from API files in the `api_files` table.
-If a call tip is already shown, cycles to the next one if it exists.
-Symbols are determined by using `buffer.word_chars`.

-Parameters:

-- *pos*:  Optional position of the symbol to show documentation for.
-If omitted, the caret position is used.
-- *ignore_case*:  Optional flag that indicates whether or not to search API files case-insensitively for symbols.
-The default value is `false`.

 <a id="textadept.editing.toggle_comment"></a>
 #### `textadept.editing.toggle_comment`()